-On-site development is scheduled to begin after Easter 2019 with groundworks completed in a matter of months and the first dwellings available for occupation later this year.
+On-site development is scheduled to begin later this year with groundworks completed in a matter of months and the first dwellings available for occupation earlier next year.
 The Phase 1 build may include a mix of three bed market properties and three and two bed "affordables".
 All market properties will be available if you qualify under the "Help to Buy" scheme meaning that you need find just 5% deposit.

 The Trustees have negotiated a joint venture scheme for the build with a major developer who has completed numerous headline projects in England and Wales over the past several years and has concluded that modular carbon-neutral zero energy properties represent both the future for all housing in this country and provide to residents the most comfortable, durable and economical properties to live in.

 Those of you who have visited the prototype house at the Building Research Establishment at Watford which was designed by the architect Bill Dunster OBE and his team at Zedfactory will have seen a property similar to those to be erected at Newport.
-It is one of the first homes to achieve the Home Quality Mark Standard which replaces the Code for Sustainable Homes and all the Newport homes will achieve this standard.
+It is one of the first homes to achieve the Home Quality Mark Standard which replaces the Code for Sustainable Homes.

 Some of the houses will have embedded solar roofs and over a year be zero-energy users, ie on an annual basis there will be nothing to pay for your energy use - whether for hot water, room heating, lighting, cooking or any domestic electrical supply.
 Every home will have the option of high capacity electrical storage meaning that energy generated during hot summer days will be stored on site for usage later with the excess re-routed to the grid for a feed-in tariff payment.
 The homes are super-insulated, triple glazed and of high thermal mass which keeps them cool in summer and warm in winter.
 They greatly exceed the requirements set out in the UK Finance Lenders’ Handbook.